joaogmmoreira/joaogmmoreira/README.md

 - :telescope: I’m currently looking for a new job in technology area

-- 🌱 I’m currently learning Python and data data scraping
+- 🌱 I’m currently learning Python and data scraping

-- 💬 Ask me about ReactJS and Redux, I'm pleased to help you with
+- 💬 Ask me about ReactJS, Redux or Restful API.
+I'm pleased to help you with

 - 📫 You can reach me accessing my [Linkedin](https://www.linkedin.com/in/joao-moreira-dev/)
 or if you prefer get in touch with me by email: jgmoreira1809@gmail.com